nkdAgility/NKDAgility.com/site/content/resources/blog/2017/2017-06-14-scrum-tapas-importance-professionalism/index.md

 ---
-title: "Scrum Tapas: The Importance of Professionalism"
+title: 'Scrum Tapas: The Importance of Professionalism'
-description: "Explore the significance of professionalism in software teams with Scrum Tapas.
-Discover how to elevate your team's performance and embrace engineering excellence."
+description: Explore the significance of professionalism in software teams with Scrum Tapas.
+Discover how to elevate your team's performance and embrace engineering excellence.
 date: 2017-06-14
 creator: Martin Hinshelwood
 id: "11942"